 Category Entity Means of engagement Key matters discussed/issued raised It was noted that the nature of employment in the mining industry (particularly seven days on/seven days off shift scheduling) has had an effect on whether people choose to live in local communities.
 The Department would be interested in linking with/supporting Jellinbah in any training initiatives (particularly 18-25-year-old cohort).
 This does not need to be a locked-in performance initiative-just working through what can potentially be done to maximise employment opportunities for young people.
 Local and regional employment and training providers Thiess Mining Services Face-to-face meeting Thiess is the principal mining contractor for the existing Lake Vermont Mine.
 Thiess has demonstrated a high-level of commitment to providing apprenticeship opportunities for young people, with over 63 apprentices being supported since 2013.
 A challenge has been that the mining industry has not promoted itself as well as it could have to young people.
 This has resulted in low numbers of school leavers and university graduates specialising in mining engineering.
 To address this deficiency, Thiess has had to train persons with civil engineering qualifications for mining roles.
 There has been an effort to open up more roles that are not a seven days on/seven days off 12 hours a day roster.
 This allows more women with children to participate in the workforce.
 Jellinbah and Thiess have supported a wide range of community initiatives in Dysart.
 They have established a very close relationship with schools by supporting the annual awards nights in both the high school and primary school.
 They have also been involved in a variety of programs, including science, technology, engineering and mathematics (STEM) week where on-staff mining professionals go to schools and run sessions with children around specific mine engineering and operation topics.
-Thiess supports bok week in the schools-this includes the publication of two books, including one which presents local Aboriginal poems, with Thiess funding all printing and publication costs.
+Thiess supports the 'Hear and Say' program for persons with hearing disabilities.
+They also support book week in the schools-this includes the publication of two books, including one which presents local Aboriginal poems, with Thiess funding all printing and publication costs.
 Thiess is highly supportive of Indigenous culture and the creation of opportunities for Indigenous people.
-They provide funding to the 'Sisters in Mining Program', which seeks to open opportunites for Indigenous women to gain employment in the mining sector.
-They also provide sponsorship to the celebration of National Aborigines and Islanders Day Observance Committee (NAIDOC) week in Dysart.
+They provide funding to the 'Sisters in Mining Program', which seeks to open opportunities for employees.
+This includes access to mental health support (through Gryphon Psychology) for both employees and their families.
 Workforce wellbeing is a focus.
-Jellinbah and Thiess provide a comprehensive 'Employee Assistance
+Jellinbah and Thiess provide a comprehensive 'Employee Assistance Program' for e